Janney Montgomery Scott LLC Sells 820 Shares of Innovator Growth-100 Power Buffer ETF – April (BATS:NAPR)

-Janney Montgomery Scott LLC lessened its stake in shares of Innovator Growth-100 Power Buffer ETF – April (BATS:NAPR – Free Report) by 10.4% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 7,063 shares of the company’s stock after selling 820 shares during the period.
-Janney Montgomery Scott LLC’s holdings in Innovator Growth-100 Power Buffer ETF – April were worth $275,000 at the end of the most recent reporting period.
+Janney Montgomery Scott LLC lessened its stake in shares of Innovator Growth-100 Power Buffer ETF – April (BATS:NAPR – Free Report) by 10.4% during the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 7,063 shares of the company’s stock after selling 820 shares during the quarter.
+Janney Montgomery Scott LLC’s holdings in Innovator Growth-100 Power Buffer ETF – April were worth $275,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently added to or reduced their stakes in NAPR.
-UBS Group AG boosted its holdings in shares of Innovator Growth-100 Power Buffer ETF – April by 85.6% in the 4th quarter.
-UBS Group AG now owns 1,648 shares of the company’s stock valued at $56,000 after purchasing an additional 760 shares in the last quarter.
-Sugarloaf Wealth Management LLC grew its stake in shares of Innovator Growth-100 Power Buffer ETF – April by 59.6% during the first quarter.
-Sugarloaf Wealth Management LLC now owns 4,469 shares of the company’s stock worth $174,000 after buying an additional 1,669 shares during the last quarter.
-AE Wealth Management LLC acquired a new position in shares of Innovator Growth-100 Power Buffer ETF – April during the first quarter worth $204,000.
-Strategic Blueprint LLC acquired a new position in shares of Innovator Growth-100 Power Buffer ETF – April during the first quarter worth $258,000.
-Finally, Koshinski Asset Management Inc. acquired a new position in shares of Innovator Growth-100 Power Buffer ETF – April during the first quarter worth $335,000.
+A number of other institutional investors have also recently made changes to their positions in NAPR.
+UBS Group AG boosted its holdings in shares of Innovator Growth-100 Power Buffer ETF – April by 85.6% during the 4th quarter.
+UBS Group AG now owns 1,648 shares of the company’s stock valued at $56,000 after acquiring an additional 760 shares during the last quarter.
+Susquehanna International Group LLP purchased a new stake in shares of Innovator Growth-100 Power Buffer ETF – April during the 4th quarter valued at about $759,000.
+Koshinski Asset Management Inc. purchased a new stake in shares of Innovator Growth-100 Power Buffer ETF – April during the 1st quarter valued at about $335,000.
+AE Wealth Management LLC purchased a new stake in shares of Innovator Growth-100 Power Buffer ETF – April during the 1st quarter valued at about $204,000.
+Finally, Brookstone Capital Management purchased a new stake in shares of Innovator Growth-100 Power Buffer ETF – April during the 1st quarter valued at about $1,627,000.

 The Innovator Nasdaq-100 Power Buffer ETF – April (NAPR) is an exchange-traded fund that is based on the Nasdaq 100 index.
 The fund aims for specific buffered losses and capped gains on the NASDAQ 100 over a specific holdings period.
 The actively-managed fund holds options and collateral.
 NAPR was launched on Apr 1, 2020 and is managed by Innovator.